aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_setpooltypemulti.rst

        while the cut pool is supported by CPLEX and ODH-CPLEX.

-    -  The *mode* is only used if the row should be added to the lazy constraint pool (i.e., if *value* equals 1), and if GUROBI 7.0 or higher is used.
+    -  The *mode* is only used if the row should be added to the lazy constraint pool (i.e., if *value* equals 1) and if GUROBI is used.
        The *mode* should be a value between 0 and 3, and these values have the following meaning:

        -  0: The mode is specified by the GUROBI option